-This is my watchword for the Easter season.
 This is a great time to pause and remember the ways Jesus has shown His love to you during the past year.
 What are the times or situations since last Easter that you have sensed His presence or received His passionate covenant love and kindness or basked in His intimate goodness?
 Thank Him for those moments and journal your great gratitude for Him alive, present, and active in your life and in your world.

 There can be some seasons in life in which it can be hard to really “see” Jesus.
 When Mary Magdalene met Jesus at the garden tomb after He had been risen, she didn’t “see” Him (John 20:11-18).
 Of all people, she knew Him so well that she should have recognized Jesus immediately, but she didn’t.
 She thought He was the gardener.
 Jesus was there for her, but she just couldn’t see.
 But then Jesus said her name “Mary,” and she immediately knew it was Jesus.